 FlightHorizon is based on an exclusively licensed NASA patent (#9,405,005) and prototype which has been extensively tested and which provides unique autonomous “detect-and-avoid” capabilities and airspace management for both manned and unmanned aircraft.
 The system allows unmanned aircraft to autonomously self-separate from other aircraft and avoid mid-air collisions.
 It can also provide pilots and airspace managers with a map-based view and a synthetic cockpit view of the airspace with full sensor fusion across aviation transponders, radars and online data feeds.
 For more information, visit our Products and Services Overview page.

-FlightHorizon GCS™ (Ground Control Station) uses an aviation transponder and, when available, ground-based radar, attached to a laptop or workstation at the ground control station to provide collision avoidance commands and situational awareness to the ground-based unmanned aircraft pilot.
+FlightHorizon GCS™FlightHorizon GCS™ (Ground Control Station) uses an aviation transponder and, when available, ground-based radar, attached to a laptop or workstation at the ground control station to provide commands to maintain well-clear distances and airspace management and awareness to the ground-based unmanned aircraft pilot.
 Visit our FlightHorizon GCS™ product page for more information.

 UAS Integration Pilot Program Media Coverage